shinde-chandrakant/shinde-chandrakant/README.md

 <!--
 ![A passionate Software Engineer from India](https://user-images.githubusercontent.com/94171996/234540265-128a5a80-8b6f-4f54-a791-d92c166d2aca.png)
 -->
 <h5 align="justify">Software Engineer and aspiring Data Engineer with around 2 years of experience in designing, developing, and implementing software solutions.
-Proficient in coding and programming, with a strong emphasis on producing clean and efficient code.
-Skilled in analyzing systems and identifying areas for improvement to enhance operational efficiency.
+Proficient in coding and programming.
+Skilled in analyzing systems and identifying areas for improvement.
 Demonstrated ability to brainstorm and create innovative tools and applications.
-Experienced in collaborating with cross-functional teams and effectively communicating with clients to deliver high-quality projects within specified timeframes.</h5>
+Experienced in collaborating with cross-functional teams</h5>

 Skills: JAVA / PYTHON / SQL / SPRING / NOSQL / Flask / FastApi / AWS / Hadoop / Hive / Spark / Redshift / ETL